mangapress/mangapress/readme.txt

       * Updated and fixed loading of Spanish Language files
       * Adjusted template hierarchy for Latest Comic and Comic Archive pages to use WordPress' defaults (page-{slug-name}.php and {custom-page-template}.php)
       * Brought default Single Comic template in line with default Latest Comic and Comic Archive template handling
-         * Incidently corrects an issue where a Single Comic post might not display correctly due to markup being incompatible with a user's selected theme.
+         * Incidentally corrects an issue where a Single Comic post might not display correctly due to markup being incompatible with a user's selected theme.

 = 2.8 =
    * 2.8.3